COMCIFS/Dictionary-Writing-Workshop/Handout-Part2.rst

 The ontological structure described in the previous section maps precisely onto the **Relational Model** used in relational databases.
+ :sidenote:`Codd,
+E.F (1970).
+Communications of the ACM.
+Classics.
+13 (6),
-The relational model was introduced by Codd [cite] in 1970.
-Insights from over 40 years of working with this model can be usefully applied to the structure of our ontology.
+377–87. doi:10.1145/362384.362685` Insights from over 40 years of
+working with this model can be usefully applied to the structure of our ontology.

 .. tip:: This close correspondence to the relational model does not mean that the data file format must be a relational database or